The London Borough of Brent

 Schools in Brent fare slightly better than the UK average when it comes to primary-aged pupils, although despite improvements they still fall short of the London average.
 The best primary schools in Brent, all of which achieve well over the UK and London averages for KS2 results, are Wykeham Primary School, St Joseph’s Roman Catholic Primary School, and Robert Southwell Primary School.
 Good secondary schools can also be found in the area, with the best being Wembley High Technology College, JFS and Claremont High School in the state sector, and the Swaminarayan School and Menorah High School in the independent sector.

-Despite well-publicised problems with gun crime over the years, crime levels in Brent have fallen and it sees a relatively low amount of annual crime compared to London averages.
-Harlesden is the area in the borough with the highest crime levels, and therefore the least safe, while Kenton is the safest area with four times fewer crimes reported than Harlesden in 2016.
+Crime levels in Brent have fallen over the years and it sees a relatively low amount of annual crime compared to London averages.
+Harlesden is the area in the borough with the highest crime levels, while Kenton is the safest area with four times fewer crimes reported than Harlesden in 2016.

-Ironically, the carefully kept greenery of Wembley Stadium is rather in contrast to the sparse greenery of the borough itself – Brent has 43% less green space than the London average, and the least amount of green space in comparison to all other outer London boroughs.
+In comparison to other London boroughs, Brent doesn’t quite boast the same abundance of green spaces.
 In recognition of this fact, the council have invested a lot of effort into making the most of the 74 small parks and open spaces in the area, installing outdoor gyms and outlining a number of walking routes, which pass by a combination of parks and iconic area landmarks.

 A rather ancient borough, North-West London’s Brent has hosted some form of settlement since prehistoric times, and was rather romantically named after the Celtic goddess Brigantia.